TPincher/Portfolio2/README.md

     Added object containing all project data and added a useEffect to call pull that data in.
 I've kept the project data in a separate file so that it's easy to update in the future, instead of digging through the app itself.
     Created project sliders

+15/03/2025

+    Restructured the project data file to be TypeScript friendly - took a bit but has been a valuable learning experience in how explicit you have to be with TS.

 What did you struggle with?

     What?
 Why?
 How?